-Remember that the Employee Assistance Program (EAP) is a benefit available to all employees and dependents of companies contracted with Wood & Associates for providing EAP services and provides confidential free professional assistance 24-hours a day, 7 days a week.
+Remember that the Employee Assistance Program (EAP) is a benefit available to all employees and dependents of companies contracted with Wood & Associates for providing confidential free professional assistance 24-hours a day, 7 days a week.
 Remember that you or a dependent may contact the EAP regarding any concern that you might have - you don't have to wait until a problem becomes big to seek help.
-The EAP can help you find a new path so that the changes you need to make can be managed.
+Above all, keep in mind that anxiety and worry saps us of our energy, may keep us awake at night and change how we are able to deal with everyday changes - you don't have to keep worrying since help is a phone call away.